redhat-cip/dci-openshift-agent/README.md

   configuration](https://openshift-kni.github.io/baremetal-deploy/latest/Deployment#DNS)
   as a reference guide
 - Optional - Include DNS entries for the hostnames for each of the servers
+- Nightly builds require that the provisionhost (SNO or IPI installs) is able to communicate directly to the controller server.

 ![Proposed network diagram](https://lucid.app/publicSegments/view/bedb0b3c-0cca-43ef-9dc6-7ed40ac35506/image.png "Proposed network diagram")